gichukipaul/BitStream/README.md

 ## 🤝 Contributing

-This is a professional-grade solo dev project demonstrating real-world workflows including:
+This is a professional-grade solo dev project demonstrating real-world workflows, including:
 - Git flow and version control
 - Modular architecture
 - Code organization and best practices
 - Documentation standards

-Contributions, suggestions, and feedback are welcome!
+Contributions, suggestions, and feedback are welcome

 ---

 ## 📄 License

 MIT License © 2025

-See the LICENSE file for details.
+See the [MIT License](LICENSE) file for details.

 ---